-Premium amounts will be determined by using an "x" factor after the number of actual Superior and Best in Action exhibits has been confirmed.
+Exhibits must remain on display until posted release time.
 (NOTE: The Department of Agriculture shall use its best efforts to secure sufficient appropriations to fund premiums.
 In any year for which the General Assembly of the State of Illinois fails to make an appropriation sufficient to pay such premiums, premium amounts may not be accurately reflected in the Junior Department Premium Book.)

-WOODFORD COUNTY DESIGNATED EXHIBIT DAY SUNDAY, AUGUST 14
+WOODFORD COUNTY DESIGNATED EXHIBIT DAY FRIDAY, AUGUST 11